erizov/Professor/semester_01/lecture_04_searching/binary_search/school.ru.md

 **BINARY** = Begin In Middle, Always Narrow Your search.
 Like finding a word in a dictionary - always check the middle!

-- **Complexity:** O(log n)
-- **Category:** Searching
-- **Key Idea:** Always check the middle element - if it's not what we want, eliminate half the search space.

-Always check the middle element - if it's not what we want, eliminate half the search space.

-**BINARY** = Begin In Middle, Always Narrow Your search.
-Like finding a word in a dictionary - always check the middle!